viswa2/DevOps/aws-fundamentals/README.md

 ## AWS Health Dashboard – Your account health ##

-AWS Health Dashboard – Your account health provides alerts and remediation guidance when AWS is experiencing events that may impact you.
+`AWS Health Dashboard` – Your account health provides alerts and remediation guidance when AWS is experiencing events that may impact you.

-AWS Health Dashboard – Your account health, alerts are triggered by changes in the health of your AWS resources, giving you event visibility, and guidance to help quickly diagnose and resolve issues.
+`AWS Health Dashboard` – Your account health, alerts are triggered by changes in the health of your AWS resources, giving you event visibility, and guidance to help quickly diagnose and resolve issues.

 ## AWS Config ##

 AWS Config provides a detailed view of the configuration of AWS resources in your AWS account.
 This includes how the resources are related to one another and how they were configured in the past so that you can see how the configurations and relationships change over time.
-AWS Config is designed to help you oversee your application resources in the following scenarios: Resource Administration, Auditing and Compliance, Managing and Troubleshooting Configuration Changes, Security Analysis.
+AWS Config is designed to help you oversee your application resources in the following scenarios: `Resource Administration, Auditing and Compliance, Managing and Troubleshooting Configuration Changes, Security Analysis`.

 ## Amazon Translate ##